Battle of Manzikert: Aftermath

 What followed the battle was a chain of events – of which the battle was the first link – that undermined the Empire in the years to come.
-They included intrigues for the throne, the fate of Romanos, and Roussel de Bailleul attempting to carve himself an independent kingdom in Galatia with his 3,000 Frankish, Norman, and German mercenaries.
+They included intrigues for the throne, the fate of Romanos, and Roussel de Bailleul's attempting to carve himself an independent kingdom in Galatia with his 3,000 Frankish, Norman, and German mercenaries.
 He defeated the Emperor's uncle John Doukas, who had come to suppress him, advancing toward the capital to destroy Chrysopolis (Üsküdar) on the Asian coast of the Bosphorus.
 The Empire finally turned to the Seljuks to crush de Bailleul, which they did.
-However, the Turks ransomed him back to his wife, and it was not before the young general Alexios Komnenos pursued him that he was captured.
+However, the Turks ransomed him back to his wife, and it was only after the young general Alexios Komnenos pursued him that he was captured.
 These events all interacted to create a vacuum that the Turks filled.
 Their choice to establish their capital in Nikaea (Iznik) in 1077 could be explained by a desire to see if the Empire's struggles could present new opportunities.

 In hindsight, both Byzantine and modern historians are unanimous in dating the decline of Byzantine fortunes to this battle.
 As Paul K. Davis writes, "Byzantine defeat severely limited the power of the Byzantines by denying them control over Anatolia, the major recruiting ground for soldiers.
 Henceforth, the Muslims controlled the region.
 The Byzantine Empire was limited to the area immediately around Constantinople, and the Byzantines were never again a serious military force."
-It is also interpreted as one of the root causes for the later Crusades, in that the First Crusade of 1095 was originally a western response to the Byzantine emperor's call for military assistance after the loss of Anatolia.
+It is also seen as one of the root causes for the later Crusades, in that the First Crusade of 1095 was originally a western response to the Byzantine emperor's call for military assistance after the loss of Anatolia.
 From another perspective, the West saw Manzikert as a signal that Byzantium was no longer capable of being the protector of Eastern Christianity or of Christian pilgrims to the Holy Places in the Middle East.
 Delbrück considers the battle's importance exaggerated, but the evidence makes clear that it resulted in the Empire's inability to put an effective army into the field for many years.

-The Battle of Myriokephalon, also known as the Myriocephalum, has been compared to the Battle of Manzikert as a pivotal point in the decline of the Byzantine Empire.
+The Battle of Myriokephalon (or Myriocephalum) has been compared to the Battle of Manzikert as a pivotal point in the decline of the Byzantine Empire.
 In both battles, separated by over a hundred years, a more elusive Seljuk opponent ambushed a large Byzantine army.
-However, the implications of Myriocephalum were initially limited, thanks to Manuel I Komnenos holding on to power.
-The same could not be said of Romanos, whose enemies "martyred a courageous and upright man", and as a result "the Empire ... would never recover".
+However, the implications of Myriocephalum were initially limited, thanks to Manuel I Komnenos' holding on to power.
+The same could not be said of Romanos, whose enemies "martyred a courageous and upright man," and as a result "the Empire ... would never recover."